Gravitation as a Plastic Distortion of the Lorentz Vacuum

 \subsubsection{Energy-Momentum Conservation Law}

-The Maxwell like formulation (Eqs. (\ref{mlg})) or Eq.(\ref{gem}) immediately imply two possible energy-momentum conservation laws in our theory (i.e., both the $P_{\mathbf{\kappa}}:$ as well as the $P_{\mathbf{\kappa}}^{\prime}$ are conserved), but in order to avoid any misunderstanding some remarks are necessary.
+The Maxwell like formulation (Eqs. (\ref{mlg})) or Eq.(\ref{gem}) immediately imply tow distinct energy-momentum conservation laws in our theory (i.e., both the $P_{\mathbf{\kappa}}$ as well as the $P_{\mathbf{\kappa}}^{\prime}$ are conserved), but in order to avoid any misunderstanding some remarks are necessary.